Noemia Ventura Purcell MBACP (FdSc in Counselling)

 I completed my counselling training at The University Centre at City of Bristol College in partnership with the University of Gloucestershire, and I achieved a Foundation Degree in Counselling.
 I am a member of BACP, and I have regular supervision as required by BACP.
 Also, I am fully insured.

-I come from a background of more than twenty years in the nursing profession, but I have also provided telephone counselling for women who self-harm, whilst working as a volunteer for Bristol Crisis Service for Women (BCSW), a nationwide service that provides telephone help for women in distress.I supported by listening and understanding clients' issues and supported them in finding ways through their difficulties.
+I come from a background of more than twenty years in the caring profession, but I have also provided telephone counselling for women who self-harm, whilst working as a volunteer for Bristol Crisis Service for Women (BCSW), a nationwide service that provides telephone help for women in distress.I supported by listening and understanding clients' issues and supported them in finding ways through their difficulties.

 I have also worked for Changes Bristol, as a volunteer coordinator, supporting people with mental health issues by leading a weekly support group.